R0rt1z2/amonet/README.md

 # amonet

-This is an exploit chain for Echo Show 8 (2019) (1st gen / crown / AEOCW).
-It contains a MediaTek bootrom exploit and a LittleKernel bootloader exploit.
+This is an exploit chain for Echo Show 5 (2021) (2nd gen / cronos / AEOCN).
+It contains a LittleKernel bootloader exploit.

-For installation instructions, see https://xdaforums.com/t/unlock-root-twrp-unbrick-amazon-echo-show-8-1st-gen-2019-crown.4766687/

 ## License